mawugod/Wireshark-Practice/README.md

 > These characteristics strongly indicated the payload was an **executable masquerading as a benign image.**
 </picture>![image](https://github.com/user-attachments/assets/87b4c237-6ef5-49fb-aa07-5fcd2141f4dd)</picture>
+This is likely a potential payload and further investigation is carried out in the next section.
 ---

 ## 📁 Object Extraction and Threat Confirmation